How national security surveillance nabs more than spies

 The FBI has since announced steps aimed at ensuring that its wiretap applications are more accurate.
 The House passed legislation Wednesday containing new privacy protections.
 The Senate left for the week without approving it, allowing certain FISA provision s to temporarily expire.

 Most FISA warrants don’t result in criminal prosecution.
 Page, for instance, has denied wrongdoing and was never charged.
-Those that do generally involve national security crimes, such as the recent espionage case against a military contractor accused of disclosing classified information.
+Those that do generally involve national security crimes.

-But other recent FISA warrants have been incorporated into prosecutions with no national security charges.
+But other investigations with a classified or national security focus have ended instead with more routine criminal charges.

-In California, Abdallah Osseily, a naturalized citizen from Lebanon, was charged by national security prosecutors in 2018 with lying in bank documents and on his naturalization petition.
+In California, a small business owner named Abdallah Osseily was charged by national security prosecutors in 2019 with lying on bank documents and on his naturalization petition.

-Prosecutors disclosed surveillance recordings that defense lawyers say did not come from conventional criminal wiretaps, though the government has refused to confirm or deny if it obtained a FISA warrant.
-The Justice Department says none of the evidence it’s using at trial derived from FISA.
-Defense lawyers have nonetheless fought to see the original application.
+Prosecutors produced evidence confirming he’d been eavesdropped on, but defense lawyers say the recordings didn’t come from conventional criminal wiretaps, leading them to believe they were from a FISA warrant.
+The Justice Department has refused to confirm if that’s the case but says the prosecution isn’t based on evidence from a FISA warrant warrant.
+Defense lawyers have nonetheless fought to see the original surveillance application.

 “He’s not given the opportunity to clear his name or to otherwise challenge the government’s accusations that he represents a national security threat,”’ said his lawyer, Bilal Essayli.

-Last August, prosecutors notified a think tank fellow and ex-State Department employee they had just arrested that they intended to use evidence from a FISA warrant in his mortgage fraud case.
+Last August, federal authorities notified a think tank fellow and ex-State Department employee that they intended to use evidence from a FISA warrant in his mortgage fraud case.

-The man, David Tawei An, was investigated for his ties to Taiwanese officials when FBI agents encountered what they said was evidence he had submitted a false loan application.
-An ultimately pleaded guilty last month fraud.
+The man, David Tawei An, was being investigated for his ties to Taiwanese officials when FBI agents encountered what they said was evidence he had submitted a false loan application.
+An ultimately pleaded guilty to fraud.

+One prominent case concerns a former Boeing manager, Keith Gartenlaub, who was targeted with a FISA warrant because agents suspected him of having helped China acquire information on a C-17 military transport plane.

 “FISA has become a way to circumvent due process in the legal system,” Gartenlaub said.
 “Anybody in my situation cannot defend themselves because you can’t see anything.”